modalpdx/OTP/README.md

 Download everyting and run 'make'.
 Command line help is offered by running a program without passing any command line arguments (they all require arguments, even the two servers).
+Be sure to run the two servers on different ports.

 ##Colophon: